timfulmer/bigdatahowto/README.md

 #Big Data Framework

-Starting out as a howto illustrating some points on building a modern, scalable backend data architecture, BigDataHowto is now BigDataFramework!
+Starting out as a howto illustrating some points on building a modern, scalable backend data architecture, BigDataHowto is now BigDataFramework.
 BigDataFramework is happy to offer the following features:

  - Clear separation of backend scaling concerns from your business;